Rayanrathi/VortexLobe/README.md

 The STL folder contains three files ready to print:

-- `GentlePropulsionTop.stl` — the original rotor, unchanged from Robert's design
+- `GentlePropulsionTop.stl` — the original rotor,
-- `GentlePropulsionTail.stl` — the original tail cone, unchanged
+- `GentlePropulsionTail.stl` — the original tail cone,
 - `motor_mount_v4.stl` — a new motor mount hub designed for a standard 130-size 6V DC motor
 The SCAD folder contains the full OpenSCAD source for both the motor mount and the combined assembly file.